 SDSU DTS manages a Global Parallel File System (GPFS) and various high-capacity block storage area network systems that provide enterprise-class storage for single instance servers and cluster systems.
 Raw data, metadata, and research products are archived and made publicly available within SDSU’s Open PRAIRIE, a product contracted between SDSU and the Bepress corporation (Digital Commons).

 Data Center Support Services

 The SDSU DTS (Division of Technology and Security) houses all servers, storage, and central networking equipment for the Brookings, SD campus within the Morrill Hall building, rooms 112 and 114.
 The room is configured in a hot-and-cold aisle layout with all cabling overhead in existing trays.
 The raised flooring panels are rated for 1000 PSI concentrated load.
 The GDP panel supplies all power within the Data Center and is rated at 1000 amps.
-Also, the GDP panel is equipped with a TVSS rated at160 kA.
+Also, the GDP panel is equipped with a TVSS rated at 160 kA.
 UPS-1 and UPS-2 are both rated at 160 kVA (144 kW).
 Generator 1 and Generator 2 are both rated at 150 kW.
 Two DX CRAC cooling units have 22 tons and 16 tons of cooling capacity (38 tons of cooling total).
-Also, the room cooling includes, three chilled water CRAC units having 8 tons of cooling capacity each (24 tons of cooling total).
+Also, the room cooling includes three chilled water CRAC units with 8 tons of cooling capacity each (24 tons of cooling total).